NBISweden/workshop-reproducible-research/docs/setup.md

 conda activate rmarkdown-env
 rstudio &
 ```

+Once you've successfully completed the above steps you can deactivate your Conda
+environment using `conda deactivate` and continue with the setup for the other
+tools.

 !!! attention "Windows users"
     Although most of the tutorials are best to run in the Linux Bash Shell or